 The Enslaved People Who Lived on Joel Lane’s Plantation

-At least 43 men, women, and children were held in bondage by Joel Lane over the course of his lifetime.
-At various points in his life, Lane owned anywhere between six and 32 enslaved human beings.
+At least 43 men, women, and children were bought, held, or sold in bondage by Joel Lane over the course of his lifetime.
+An active slaveowner, at various points in his life Lane owned anywhere between six and 32 enslaved human beings.

 This is an area of ongoing research, frequently frustrated by the scarcity of available records.
 No plantation diaries, personal letters, or first-person slave narratives have survived to reveal the details of the lives of the people enslaved on Joel Lane’s plantation.
 We have learned what we know from a variety of period documents: receipts of purchase or sale, Joel Lane’s will and posthumous inventory, census records, auction ledgers, rental agreements, and accounts by later generations.

 It is hard to accept that Joel Lane could have accumulated 32 enslaved people without leaving more records of the transactions, but little has come to light as yet.
 If he were like other planters of the 18th century, he purchased them one at a time, or in small groups, and possibly over a considerable period of time.
 Wake County’s public records indicate that other men in the community bought enslaved people at estate sales, sheriff sales, and from one another.
 And, of course, some enslaved people were inherited or born to enslaved women.